Coherent Springer theory and the categorical Deligne-Langlands correspondence

-\item The same assertion holds with $G$ replaced by $\GG=G\times \Gm$. \item The trace of multiplication by $q \in \Gm$ acting on the monoidal category $(\Coh(\cZ/G),\ast)$ is identified as
+The same assertion holds with $G$ replaced by $\GG=G\times \Gm$. \item The trace of multiplication by $q \in \Gm$ acting on the monoidal category $(\Coh(\cZ/G),\ast)$ is identified as

-\item The distinguished object $[1_{\cat{C}}]$ in each of these trace decategorifications is given by the coherent Springer sheaf $\cS$.
-Hence the endomorphisms of the coherent Springer sheaf recover the affine Hecke algebra (the vertical trace, as in Theorem~\ref{second main thm intro}), and the natural functor in Equation~\ref{two traces} is identified with
+\item The distinguished object $[1_{\cat{C}}]$ in each of these trace decategorifications is given by the coherent Springer sheaf $\cS$ (or its $q$-specialized version $\cS_q$).
+Hence the endomorphisms of the coherent Springer sheaf recover the affine Hecke algebra (the vertical trace, as in Theorem~\ref{second main thm intro}), and the natural functor in Theorem~\ref{two traces} is identified with

 \end{enumerate} \end{thm}